Chart Color Schemes

 Employment performance in Rosehill - Harris Park exceeds national averages across key labour market indicators

-Rosehill - Harris Park has an educated workforce with strong professional services representation.
-The unemployment rate was 3.4% in the past year, with estimated employment growth of 3.9%.
+Rosehill - Harris Park has a highly educated workforce with strong representation in professional services.
+Its unemployment rate was 3.4% as of September 2025, which is lower than Greater Sydney's rate of 4.2%.
+Employment growth over the past year was estimated at 3.9%.

 Frequently Asked Questions - Employment